November 7, 2018

-Chicana Activist and Artist Barbara Carrasco will be here for a discussion on her life and work.
+Chicana Activist and Artist Barbara Carrasco joined us for a discussion on her life and work.
 Her mural “L.A.
 History: A Mexican Perspective,” is currently on display at the Los Angeles Museum of Natural History now through April.
 Originally created to celebrate the bicentennial of Los Angeles, the mural was banned due to its portrayal of ‘unpleasant’ chapters in the history of the city.
-This is an opportunity to be an adult learner and hear some often untold history of Los Angeles.
+This was an opportunity to be an adult learner and hear some often untold history of Los Angeles.

-Barbara Carrasco will be working with the students during the school day as well.
-Mighty K - MA 2 will color a blank copy of her mural with Barbara assisting.
-She will spend time with the 3rd - 6th grades as well, talking through and explaining some of the panels and sharing a short audio of Caesar Chavez mentioning her during a press conference about farm workers and the dangers of pesticides.
+Barbara Carrasco worked with the students during the school day as well.
+Mighty K - MA 2 colored a blank copy of her mural with Barbara assisting.
+She spent time with the 3rd - 6th grades as well, talking through and explaining some of the panels and sharing a short audio of Caesar Chavez mentioning her during a press conference about farm workers and the dangers of pesticides.

 Zinn Education Project